A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Introduction

 If $G$ and $H$ are two graphs, we say that $G$ \emph{contains} $H$ if some \emph{induced} subgraph of $G$ is isomorphic to $H$.
 Otherwise, $G$ is said to be \emph{$H$-free}.
 Denoting by $P_k$ the path on $k$ vertices, we easily see that a graph is a cluster graph if and only if it is $P_3$-free.
 Hence, $X \subseteq V(G)$ is a hitting set if and only if $X$ contains a vertex from each induced $P_3$.

 \cVD{} has applications in graph modeled data clustering in which an unknown set of samples may be contaminated.
 An optimal solution for \cVD{} can recover a clustered data model, retaining as much of the original data as possible~\cite{HKMN10}.
+Vertex deletion problems such as \cVD{}, where one seeks to locate vertices whose removal leaves a graph with desirable properties, often arise when measuring robustness and attack tolerance of real-life networks \cite{albert2000error, aprile2019graph, jahanpour2013analysis}.

-From what precedes, \cVD{} is a hitting set problem in a $3$-uniform hypergraph, and as such has a ``textbook'' $3$-approximation algorithm.
-Moreover, the problem has an approximation-preserving reduction from \VC, hence obtaining a $(2-\eps)$-approximation algorithm for some $\eps > 0$ would contradict either the Unique Games Conjecture or P $\neq$ NP.
+From what precedes, \cVD{} is a hitting set problem in a $3$-uniform hypergraph, and as such has a ``textbook'' $3$-approximation algorithm (see for instance the introduction of \cite{fiorini2016improved}).
+Moreover, the problem has an approximation-preserving reduction from \VC.
+By adding a pendant edge to each vertex of $G$, one checks that solving \cVD{} on the new graph is equivalent to solving \VC{} on the original graph (see Proposition \ref{prop:EFlowerbound} for more details).
+Hence, obtaining a $(2-\eps)$-approximation algorithm for some $\eps > 0$ would contradict either the Unique Games Conjecture or P $\neq$ NP.

 The first non-trivial approximation algorithm for \cVD{} was a $5/2$-approximation due to You, Wang and Cao~\cite{YWC17}.
 Shortly afterward, Fiorini, Joret and Schaudt gave a $7/3$-approximation~\cite{fiorini2016improved}, and subsequently a $9/4$-approximation~\cite{FJS20}.